Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 On the way back a Cybervator goes Berserk turning into a Cyber.Beast for the first time in years.
 Both Max and Spike CSD display a red alert.
 With Jax the Cybervator of both no where to be found.
 Max decides to handle the Cyber.Beast his self maybe using tech Spike found and showed Max before the story started which he was forbiden to use.
 But Spike tells him to do it any way since there is no one else.

 Max holds his own but is eventually knocked out.
 While unconcious Max continues the dream from the begining of the comic with slight variations.
 His dream shows a Cyber.Beast attacking at the end of the tournament.
 Xenos fights the Cyber.Beast.
 Just before it kills his father he wakes up.
-Jax is at the scene and he is fighting or has finshed fighting the Cyber.Beast
+Jax and/Tomasina is at the scene and he is fighting or has finshed fighting the Cyber.Beast

-Jax later appears to finish it of statng that he was unable to teleport or communicate.
+Jax states that he was unable to teleport or communicate.

-Because Max to takes arms and fight in thier stead it allow Max realize that maybe anyone can be a Cybervator
+Because Max to takes arms and fight in their stead it allow Max realize that maybe anyone can be a Cybervator

 Alex becomes the first Green Cybervator to win MVP allowing him to become cheif